|Dates||Departure from U.S.:||Fri., June 27, 2014|

 (or personal travel):

 The goal of the Renaissance in Rome Global Seminar is to explore an American experience in Rome through the lenses of art and literature.
-In addition to two rigorous academic courses, the students will experience many of the cultural wonders of Rome, including museums and walking tours.
+In addition to two rigorous academic courses, the students will experience many of the cultural wonders of Rome, including ancient ruins and monuments, museums, churches, and walking tours.
 This program will include site visits in and outside Rome and a trip to Florence to study churches, palaces, art, and the cities at the heart of the Renaissance in Italy.

 John Marino is a professor of Renaissance, Reformation, and early modern Italy.
 He has been studying and researching in Rome and Naples since 1974; and he has been a member of the UC San Diego History Department since 1979.